rahmanidashti/rahmanidashti.github.io/_posts/2024-07-05-paper-synthetic-test.md

 ## Why Construction Synthetic Test Collection?
 Test collections play a vital role in evaluation of IR systems.
 Obtaining a diverse set of user queries for test collection construction can be challenging, and acquiring relevance judgments, which indicate the appropriateness of retrieved documents to a query, is often __costly__ and __resource-intensive__.

 In our recent research study, we comperehensively investigate whether it is possible to use LLMs to construct fully synthetic test collections by generating synthetic queries and synthetic judgments.
-To generate the synthetic test collection, we considered the following generation piepline:
+To generate the synthetic test collection, we proposed the following generation piepline:

 <div class="row mt-6">
     <div class="col-sm mt-6 mt-md-0">
-        {% include figure.html path="assets/img/blogs/assets/img/blogs/24-sigir-synthetic-data/synthetic-test-generation-piepline.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+        {% include figure.html path="assets/img/blogs/img/blogs/24-sigir-synthetic-data/synthetic-test-generation-piepline.png" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 </div>
 <div class="caption">